aircampro/Pi_armadillo/README.md

-databases such as influx, mongo or cloud storage like GCS Blob/spreadsheet, redis, or dedicated iot like ubidots, ambient or machinst it controls and reads periferals such as PLC/Robot, Camera, Motor Drives, and has inbuilt picture manipulation and picture tracking facilities various PLC support, mitsubishi, omron, allen bradley, yokogawa, keyence, siemens, Robots yasakawa, kawasaki etc Also has interface to GPS for position and interface to periferals such as OLEAD 2 line display.
+databases such as influx, mongo or cloud storage like GCS Blob/spreadsheet, redis, or dedicated iot like ubidots, ambient or machinst it controls and reads periferals such as PLC/Robot, Camera, Motor Drives, and has inbuilt picture manipulation and picture tracking facilities various PLC support, mitsubishi, omron, allen bradley, yokogawa, keyence, siemens, Robots yasakawa, kawasaki etc Also has interface to GPS for position and interface to periferals such as OLED 2 line display.

 have fun it is still in development.....